-Wrestling season is a long battle on the mats but the bigger battle is with the number on the scale.
-High school wrestlers have to maintain their weight class to be able to compete in their division.
-This may sound attainable with a decent diet and exercise but athletes go to extreme measures to meet their weight.
+Wrestling season is a long battle on the mats, but the bigger battle is with the number on the scale.
+High school wrestlers have to maintain their weight class to compete in their division.
+This may sound attainable with a decent diet and exercise, but some athletes go to extreme measures to meet their weight.

 The season begins in October and carries into February.
-This five-month stretch is one of the most difficult times for a wrestler, but the process to meet weight begins far before the season.
+This five-month stretch is one of the most difficult times for a wrestler, but the process to meet weight begins long before the season.

-Some athletes have to transition between sports that require extremely different physical standards.
+Some wrestlers have to transition from another sport that requires extremely different physical standards.
 Football players in particular often try to put on weight and “bulk” during football season, and then have to cut all the weight off within weeks for wrestling.

 The methods used to lose weight before the season can be unhealthy.
 Exercising in multiple layers, extreme fasting, and restricting water are all common amongst wrestlers.